Christian Boarding Schools for Boys in Tuscaloosa, Alabama

 School is in session year-round, letting students catch up wherever they may have fallen behind academically.
 Boys who graduate Safe Harbor receive a high school diploma, and most go on to colleges of their choice.

 At Safe Harbor, practical knowledge holds as much weight as academic knowledge.
-Besides all aspects of boating and seamanship, we give vocational training in several topics, including carpentry, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical skills.
+Besides all aspects of boating and seamanship, we give vocational training in several topics, including carpentry, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical skills.

 We also think boys should be competent in basic life skills.
 Graduates of Safe Harbor are taught to balance a checkbook and handle checking and savings accounts responsibly, apply for a job using appropriate resume and interview skills, understand basic nutrition, and handle laundry and housekeeping tasks, to name just a handful of the topics we cover.
 Our goal is to make your boy respectful, self-reliant, confident, and competent.